Astrophotography Tutorials

 The main reason amateur astrophotographers take bias frames is to reduce noise in their images, more specifically the fixed-pattern noise.
 No matter what type of camera you are taking your images with, the signal-to-noise ratio (S/N) is often the primary deciding factor between a good image and a great one.

-If you have started to take deep-sky images with your DSLR, and you have questions about polar alignment, telescope balance or shooting dark frames, then the following guide can help you out.
+If you have started taking deep-sky images with your DSLR and you have questions about polar alignment, telescope balance, or shooting dark frames, the following guide can help.
 I have also created a video on the subject that will highlight these key elements of capturing better images through your telescope.

 Image Processing